rsms/estrella/README.md

 TS: OK
 ```

-TypeScript diagnostics are run for all unique entry points, so in this case we get just
+TypeScript diagnostics are run for all unique tsconfig.json files
+(or project directory in the absense of a tsconfig.json file), so in this case we get just
 one report, as is expected.

 In fact, since estrella is just a simple library, you can really do whatever you want
 in your build script.

 ### Pre-processing and post-processing